vadymmarkov/Rexy/README.md

 }
 ```

-When you want to get the first occurrence:
+When you're interested only in the first occurrence:

 ```swift
 import Rexy